passcod/ashring/README.md

 ## Modes

-Sherman has four modes, which vary how and how many passphrases are required to open a box:
+Ashring has four modes, which vary how and how many passphrases are required to open a box:

 ### Simple

-This is the classical mode of operation for an encrypted thing, and the one Sherman provides by default.
+This is the classical mode of operation for an encrypted thing, and the one Ashring provides by default.
 It's really simple, you've done it a thousand
 times: to open the box, you need one passphrase.
 That's it.

 But like every secret, you shouldn't give it to someone else.
 So what if you